singh1114/best/_posts/2019-12-01-django-admin-tips-and-tricks.md

 ---
 title: Django admin tips and tricks
 date: 2020-01-23T12:00:00.000Z
+description: >-
-description: 'Django admin tips and tricks that you can use to create '
+  Django admin tips and tricks that you can use to create internal app for production ready system.
 published: true
 tags:
   - django